snowcrashcode/WhenBusLeh/README.md

 - [x] Implement template for help function
 - [x]  Get bus_timing function to work
 - [x]  Implement the actual help commands - how to use /start
 - []  Implement a get_bus_code function whereby it searches for the user's nearest bus stop and grabs the bus code
+  - [] Implement node-telegram-bot-api to grab user's longitude and latitude coordinates
+  - [] Write function that matches the nearest 5 bus-stops to the user's longitude and latitude
+  - [] Returns this 5 bus stop